-Bull elk hunting in the coastal units of the North Willamette District should be good in both the eastern Trask Unit and Scappoose Unit due to the improved bull survival during the 2011 hunting season.
+Bull elk hunting in the coastal units of the North Willamette District should be good in both the eastern Trask Unit and Scappoose Unit due to the improved bull survival during the 2012 hunting season.
+Bull ratios in the Scappoose Unit (16 bulls per 100 cows) and the Trask Unit (23 bulls per 100 cows) are both above the Management Objective (M0) of 10 bulls per 100 cows.
+However, overall elk populations in both units are below the Management Objective and fewer antlerless elk tags will be available to hunters.
 In the Scappoose Unit, elk are more numerous in the timberlands of the northwestern portion of the unit.
 In the eastern Trask, elk are widely scattered and can be found near agricultural fields and within the private timberlands.

-While populations of elk in the Mt.
-Hood National Forest continue to decline due to limited forage opportunities, more elk can be located in the industrial forestlands and agricultural fields at lower elevations.
+In the north Santiam Unit, elk populations in the Mt.
+Hood National Forest continue to decline due to limited forage availability.
+Hunters will find the majority of elk on the industrial forestlands and agricultural fields at lower elevations.
 Hunters should concentrate their efforts on these low elevation lands for their best chance of success.
 Contacting private landowners prior to the hunting season will be the key to finding these elk.
 Hunters are reminded to always ask for permission before entering private lands.

 Good bull escapement combined with improved calf recruitment should mean above average bull hunting this fall.
-Harvest should continue to be dominated by younger age class bulls but there should be a few mature bulls available for the persistent hunter.
-Hunting for antlerless elk should be similar to last year with just a few adjustments in tag numbers.
+Harvest should continue to be dominated by younger age class bulls but there should be a few additional mature bulls available for the persistent hunter.
+Hunting opportunities for antlerless elk will be reduced due to the decline in the elk population over the past few years.
 Hunters are reminded that most of the timberland managers within this unit participate in the North Coast Travel Management Area and hunters should read and follow all posted regulations to ensure continued access.
-Some popular areas include Bacona, Rye Hill, Long Mt., Cedar Creek, Baker Point, Peterson Point and Buxton.
+Some areas to consider include Upper McKay Creek, Green Mountain, Bunker Hill and Mount Cedara.

 East Trask Unit

 Slightly improved bull escapement from last hunting season will likely mean an above average opportunity for bull elk hunters this fall.
 Bulls will be widely scattered throughout the unit and hunters are encouraged to spend time scouting in order to locate elk before the season begins.
-Late season antlerless elk hunters should still have good success if they can find elk concentrated near agricultural fields and low elevation timber stands.
+Late season antlerless elk hunting opportunities will be reduced due to the decline in the elk population.
+Hunters that have drawn an antlerless elk tag should still have good success if they can find elk concentrated near agricultural fields and low elevation timber stands.
 Hunters need to be aware of frequent changes of land ownership in the agricultural-forest fringes and always ask for permission before entering private lands.
 Hunters wanting to do more walk-in hunting should be looking at the Upper Tualatin-Trask Travel Management Area west of Forest Grove as a good option.
 Other areas to consider include Trask Mt., Stony Mt. and Neverstill.

 North Santiam Unit

 Declining elk numbers within the Mt.
-Hood National Forest will make for poor elk hunting on public lands while elk hunter success should be slightly above average on lower elevation private timberlands.
+Hood National Forest will make for poor elk hunting on public lands and hunter success should be slightly below average on lower elevation private timberlands.
+The 2012 bull ratios (17 bulls per 100 cows) declined from a high of 23 bulls per 100 cows observed in 2011.
 Hunters heading for the Mt.
 Hood National Forest will find elk highly scattered and difficult to locate.
 Scout early and often to be successful there.
 Places to begin include Timothy Lake, Rhododendron Ridge and Granite Peaks.
-At lower elevations hunters should explore the Abiqua Basin, Butte Creek, Upper Molalla River and Eagle Creek.
+At lower elevations, hunters should explore the Abiqua Basin, Butte Creek, Upper Molalla River and Eagle Creek.

 A radio-collared black-tailed deer in Western Oregon.
 It’s legal to harvest an animal with a collar, but please return the collar to ODFW.